Services Drug & Alcohol Policy

-The Construction Industry of British Columbia Substance Abuse Testing & Treatment Program Policy was developed jointly by Construction Labour Relations Association of BC and the Bargaining Council of BC Building Trades Unions.
+The Construction Industry of British Columbia Substance Use Testing & Treatment Program Policy was developed jointly by the Construction Labour Relations Association of BC and the Bargaining Council of BC Building Trades Unions.

-The objective of the policy is to enhance safety for union workers on the job and to provide treatment and rehabilitation services for workers with substance abuse problems.
+The objective of the policy is to enhance safety for union workers on the job and to provide treatment and rehabilitation services for workers with substance use problems.

 - Testing can be conducted on employees who are involved in workplace accidents or near-misses, and when there is reasonable suspicion of impairment on the job.

 - Where required by clients or project owners, employees may also be subject to testing prior to starting work on a new project.

 - The objective is to ensure sobriety on the job without prying into the private after-hours activities of workers.

 - The Policy provides for a voluntary testing option under which workers can be excused from such pre-access testing.

 - The testing protocol is designed to test for current impairment only.

 - The program tests for alcohol and for a panel of common drugs including marijuana.